 If you’re planning a trip to the Himalaya and are after a quick answer on when the best time to trek is, well, the answer is, “it depends”!
 Generally speaking, there is no absolute best time for everyone; your Himalaya experience will depend on how you feel about crowds, how high you are planning on trekking, and your tolerance for heat, cold and rain.
-Each Himalaya season has its own pros and cons, and with our handy guide you should be able to choose the trekking season best for YOU so you can get the most out of your trip.
+Each Himalaya season has its pros and cons, and with our handy guide, you should be able to choose the trekking season best for YOU so you can get the most out of your trip.

-Spring is the perfect season to trek in Nepal if you're after warmer temperatures, blossoming flora and temperate days.
+Spring is the perfect season to trek in Nepal if you're after warmer temperatures, blossoming flora, and temperate days.
 Early spring tends to be a bit chilly, with mild temperatures in the low elevation regions between 800-2,000m (2,600-6,600ft), making trekking in areas such as lower Annapurna very pleasant.
 As winter fades away and spring pushes in, temperatures in regions with elevations over 4,000m (13,000ft) have moderate temperatures, making way for sunny, clear and warm trekking conditions.

 Considered one of the best seasons to trek and climb in the Himalaya, spring brings not only with it the sun and warmer temperatures, but fields of blossoming wild flora such as the famous giant rhododendrons, giving the landscape a radiant and vibrant texture.

 - Temperatures in upper hill and lower mountain ranges reach between 16-23ºC (61-73ºF).